- Beads: Choose beads of your choice, such as wood, plastic, glass, or acrylic beads. Make sure they have a hole big enough for your wire or cord.

-Select beads that go well with the colour palette already in place in your room.
-Think about using monochromatic tones for a delicate, elegant look or contrasting colours for a dramatic effect.
+Complementing Colours: Select beads that go well with the color palette already in place in your room.
+Think about using monochromatic tones for a delicate, elegant look or contrasting colors for a dramatic effect.

 The wire used for beaded curtains can vary depending on the design and purpose of the curtain.
 Some common options include:

 Monofilament or Fishing Line: This is a clear, durable wire that is often used for beading.
 It is practically invisible, allowing the pearls to stand out.